alsahmou/yastabot-website/README.md

 ## Production Build
 Build the production build using ```npm run-script build``` and test it locally using ```serve build```
 ## Server Deployment
-Copy the build folder to the server under var/www/yastabot-website directory by using ```scp -r ~/local_dir buba@solutionbanks.com:/var/www/yastabot-website``` comand
+Copy the build folder to the server under var/www/yastabot-website directory by using ```scp -r ~/local_dir buba@solutionbanks.com:/var/www/yastabot-website``` command

 Create a “.htaccess” file in yastabot-website directory and add this snippet :
 ```
 Options -MultiViews